SAP/openui5-docs/docs/Step_6_Create_and_Edit_b4f1266.md

 });
 ```

 We create the `onSave` event handler, in which we call the `submitBatch` method of the `ODataModel` API to submit our changes.
-Because the changes that we submit refer to the table, we need to pass the update group `peopleGroup` that we declared in the table binding.
+Because the changes we submit refer to the table, we need to pass the update group `peopleGroup` that we declared in the table binding.

 The `submitBatch` method returns a `Promise` that is rejected only if the batch request itself fails, for example, if the OData service is unavailable or if there were authorization problems.
 It is resolved in all other cases, also if the service returns errors for single requests that are contained in the batch request.
 Therefore, we have to implement the error handling for single requests differently.